Writing Consultations

 If you have booked an in-person appointment, arrive at the location of your booking no earlier than 5-minutes prior to your appointment time.
 Details of the location, including a map, will be emailed to you with your booking confirmation.

-If you have booked for written feedback, the Graduate Writing Consultant will provide feedback via the comment function in Word and re-upload your document.
+If you have booked for written feedback, the Doctoral Writing Consultant will provide feedback via the comment function in Word and re-upload your document.
 You will receive an email when this has happened.

 Watch this video demonstration for further information.